 However, unlike headers and footers, the sidebars do not showcase fundamental information about the website.
 In fact, their main purpose is to display details that are not necessarily relevant to the page’s main content.
 Sidebars are commonly used to showcase supplementary text, buttons, images, links, menus, icons, and any combination of those to your visitors.

-With a few exceptions, sidebars are always visible and oftentimes contain specific information and features that are instantly available to the visitors.
+With a few exceptions, sidebars are always visible and oftentimes contain specific information and features that are instantly available to visitors.
 The most common uses of sidebars are to navigate, highlight particular information, and further engage anyone browsing your site.
 Other popular uses include:

 - Show information that doesn’t fit with the rest of the content on the pages